GittysHub/LPlate/CURSOR-SESSION-PROMPT.md

 ## 🚗 LPlate Project Diagnostic & Context Setup

-I'm working on **LPlate**, a UK learner driver marketplace connecting learners with qualified driving instructors.
+I'm working on **LPlate**, a UK learner driver marketplace connecting learners with qualified driving instructors. **PRODUCTION STATUS: Stripe Connect integration is complete and deployed!** 🎉

+### 🎯 **Current Status (Latest)**
+- ✅ **Stripe Connect**: Fully integrated with production-ready schema
+- ✅ **Database**: ChatGPT-improved schema with concurrency-safe credit ledger
+- ✅ **Webhooks**: Deployed and processing events successfully
+- ✅ **Build**: All TypeScript and linting issues resolved
+- ✅ **Deployment**: Live on Vercel with Stripe Connect functionality

 Please help me get up to speed by running these diagnostics and providing a comprehensive project overview.

 ### 📋 **Immediate Diagnostics to Run:**